kiweed/anavaro/README.md

     Profile:
       -show list user medals in profile
-      -TO DO: show form for manual adding of madels ACL users -TO DO: Quick Delete/edit of medals
+      -show form for manual adding of madels ACL users -TO DO: Return to user profile after adding a medal

     UCP:
       -show ACL for who can view the medals in profile (Allways visible for admins and user it self)